dhstechclub/codedecatur.org/src/courses/python/opencv-greenscreen.md

 ```

 ## Filtering by color
 To filter by color, we need to convert the image to HSV.
-This lets us set of a range of hues that are close to our greenscreen's color.
+This lets us set up a range of hues that are close to our greenscreen's color.
 My 'greenscreen' was the first result on my phone when I searched for "blue".
 To convert to HSV, we use the `cv2.cvtColor()` function.
 To create a mask that checks for that color, we use the `cv2.inRange()` function.
 The ranges I used for my blue were (100, 200, 120) and (120, 255, 255), for lower and upper respectively.
 Because of different webcam settings and phone settings, you may have to adjust these values.
 We also have to blur the image to make the mask less noisy.
-Putting these ideas in to code, we get something like this:
+Putting these ideas into code, we get something like this:

 ```
 import cv2